brigaldies/GettingAndCleaningData/README.md

 ### R Console Setup

+You can safely skip this section if you wil be running the analysis from R Studio.

 If you will be running the analysis in the **R Console**, configure R Console as follows:

 1. '--internet2' option